 No Major Renovations Required

-Modern domestic lifts require minimal building work.
+Modern domestic lifts require minimal building work, and installation services may be quoted as including or excluding building works.
 Installation typically takes just a few days.
 There’s no extensive structural alteration needed, no traditional lift shaft, and no machine room required.

 Choosing the Right Domestic Lift for Your Small Home